bitcoin-api/bitcoin-api-full-stack/README.md

     src="https://bitcoin-api.s3.amazonaws.com/images/documentation/advertisement-2.png"
 />

-This is the image advertisement, there's an image above (50px by 50px) and it [also contains a link](#readme-image-sponsored-material-example).
+This is the image sponsored material, there's an image above (50px by 50px) and it [also contains a link](#readme-image-sponsored-material-example).
 (100 characters max including text-embedded link)

 #### Readme Large Image Sponsored Material Example